AdobeDocs/campaign-standard.en/help/integrating/using/ingest-aep-data.md

 You can then build your workflow according to your needs (update the database using the segment data, send a cross-channel deliveries to the segment, etc.)

-As an example, the workflow below downloads the file from your storage location on a regular basis.
-It updates Campaign database with the segment data, then transfer the emptied file back to the storage location.
+As an example, the workflow below downloads the file from your storage location on a daily basis, then updates Campaign database with the segment data.

    ![](assets/rtcdp-workflow.png)